tenzir/tenzir/cloud/aws/README.md

 make restart-vast-server
 ```

+**Note**:
-**Note**: the Fargate container currently uses local storage only, so restarting the
+- the Fargate container currently uses local storage only, so restarting the
 server task will empty the database.
+- multiple invocations of `make run-vast-task` create multiple Fargate tasks,
+which prevents other Makefile targets from working correctly.
+Using
+`start-vast-server` and `restart-vast-server` only helps you avoid that.

 #### Run a VAST client on Fargate